Iranian involvement in the Russo-Ukrainian war (2022–present): Russia's Iranian drone attacks

 Russia used Iranian Shahed 136 drones in an attack on Kyiv on 17 October 2022, during which 4 civilians were killed, including one woman who was six months pregnant.
 Another Russian attack using Iranian drones took place on 28 May 2023.
 Ukraine said it shot down all but one of the drones, but one person was killed.
 Another strike on 20 June used 35 Iranian-designed Shahed drones, 32 of which were claimed to be shot down by Ukraine.
 On 22 November 2024, Russia attacked a residential area in Sumy, Ukraine, using Shahed drones.
 Two civilians were killed in the attack and 12 were injured.
-On May 17, 2025, Russia conducted multiple attacks across Ukraine involving Shahed drones, killing at least 13 civilians and injuring 32.
+On 17 May 2025, Russia conducted multiple attacks across Ukraine involving Shahed drones, killing at least 13 civilians and injuring 32.

 Ukrainian response

 On 3 November 2022, Ukraine warned Iran to expect an "absolutely ruthless" response if it were to continue supplying weapons to Russia.
 On 24 November, Ukraine announced that Iranian military advisers had been killed in Crimea.
 It said that Iranians in occupied territory would continue to be targeted.

 On 24 May 2023, President of Ukraine Volodymyr Zelenskyy appealed to the people of Iran to oppose the Iran government, asking them not to be complicit with being on the same side "with such an evil as Russian aggression."

+On 2 February 2026, Ukraine designated Iran's Islamic Revolutionary Guard Corps (IRGC) as a terrorist organization, also citing Iranian support for Russia and Iran's violent crackdown on protestors during the 2025–2026 Iranian protests.

+Throughout the course of war, Ukraine has been facing challenges tackling Iranian Shahed drones used by Russia.
+The American air defense systems in Ukrainian possession are not suitable for identifying the small drone targets, while the radar-guided systems that are most useful is shooting down drones only exist in small numbers, thus not providing sufficient coverage for defending the country from Russian drone attacks.